pravega/pravega/documentation/src/docs/pravega-concepts.md

 ![Reader Client](img/producer.consumer.client.new.png)

 Pravega provides a client library, written in Java, that implements a convenient API for writer and reader applications.
-The Pravega Java Client Library encapsulates the wire protocol used for communication between Pravega clients and Pravega.
+The Pravega Java client library encapsulates the wire protocol used for communication between Pravega clients and Pravega.

-A **Writer** is an application that creates events and writes them into a stream.
+- **Writer:** An application that creates events and writes them into a stream.
 All data is written by appending to the tail (front) of a stream.

-A **Reader** is an application that reads events from a stream.
+- **Reader:** An application that reads events from a stream.
 Readers can read from any point in the stream.
 Many readers will be reading events from the tail of the Stream.
-The tail reads correspond to reading bytes that have been recently written. and will be delivered to readers immediately.
-Some readers will read from earlier parts or stored history of the stream (called catch-up reads or history reads).
+The tail reads correspond to reading bytes that have been recently written and will be delivered to readers immediately.
+Some readers will read from earlier parts or history of the stream (called **catch-up reads** or **history reads**).
 The application developer has control over the reader's start position in the stream.

-Pravega has the concept of a **Position**, that represents where in a stream a reader is currently located.
+- **Position:** A concept in Pravega, that represents where in a stream a reader is currently located.
 The position object can be used as a recovery mechanism by replacing the failed reader by a new reader by restoring the last saved successful read position.
 Using this pattern of persisting position objects, applications can be built guaranteeing exactly once event processing by handling the reader failure.

-Readers are organized into **Reader Groups**.
+- **Reader Groups:** Readers are organized into reader groups.
 A reader group is a named collection of readers, which together performs parallel read events in a given stream.
 When a reader is created through the Pravega data plane API, the developer includes the name of the reader group associated with it.
 Pravega guarantees that each event published to a stream is sent to exactly one reader within the reader group.
-There could be one or more reader in the reader group.
-There could be many different reader groups simultaneously reading from any given stream.
+There could be one or more reader in the reader group and there could be many different reader groups simultaneously reading from any given stream.

-A reader group can be considered as a "composite reader" or a "distributed reader", that allows a distributed application to read and process stream data in parallel.
+A reader group can be considered as a "composite reader" or "distributed reader", that allows a distributed application to read and process stream data in parallel.
 A large amount of stream data can be consumed by a coordinated fleet of readers in a reader group.
-For _e.g.,_  a collection of Flink tasks, processing stream data in parallel is a good example for reader group usage.
+For example, a collection of Flink tasks processing stream data in parallel using reader group.

-For more details on the basics of working with Pravega Readers and Writers, please see [Working with Pravega: Basic Reader and
+For more details on the basics of working with Pravega readers and writers, please see [Working with Pravega: Basic Reader and
 Writer](basic-reader-and-writer.md#working-with-pravega-basic-reader-and-writer).

 ## Stream Segments

-A stream is decomposed into a set of segments generally referred as **Stream Segments**; a stream segment is a shared or partition of a Stream.
+A stream is decomposed into a set of segments generally referred as **Stream Segments**; a stream segment is a shared or partition of a stream.

 ![Stream Segment](img/stream.segment.png)

 ### Event in a Stream Segment

-The stream segments are container for events within the stream.
+The stream segments acts as containers for events within the stream.
 When an event is written into a stream, it is stored in one of the stream segments based on the event's routing key.
 Pravega uses consistent hashing to assign events to stream segments.
 Event routing keys are hashed to form a "key space".
 The key space is then divided into a number of partitions, corresponding to the number of stream segments.
-Consistent hashing determines in assigning the segment to an event.
+Consistent hashing determines the allotment of the specific segment to an event.

 ### Auto Scaling

-Varying the number of stream segments over time is referred as Auto Scaling.
+Varying the number of stream segments over time is referred as **Auto Scaling**.
 The number of stream segments in a stream can *grow* and *shrink* over time based on the variation in the I/O load on the stream.

 Consider the following figure that shows the relationship between routing keys